Roundups|February 28, 2026|Francis

 Lose It! takes a friendlier approach to calorie tracking than MyFitnessPal.
 The interface is cleaner, and the free version is more generous.
 You get a daily calorie budget based on your goal weight, food logging with a barcode scanner, and basic progress charts without paying anything.

 The Snap It feature lets you take a photo of your food and the app estimates what it is.
 It works reasonably well for simple meals but struggles with mixed dishes.
-Premium runs $39.99/year and adds meal planning, macronutrient goals, and water tracking.
+Premium runs $24.99/month and adds meal planning, macronutrient goals, and water tracking.

 Pros: